M61ss/Git/Basics.md

 git init <repository>
 ```

 This command will create ann hidden folder called `.git`.
-Inside it you can find all informations you need about your repository, such as `config` file.
+Inside it you can find all information you need about your repository, such as `config` file.

 ## Cloning a remote repository to local machine